 The centering movements are methods to align body and spirit with the direction that you are facing, so that when you are ready to present yourself to the direction, which really means ready-fully open-ready to receive, and transfer that energy.
-You might ponder what are the metaphysics, what might be taking place when you transfers energies from one of the cardinal direction, to flow through yourself, through your heart, and to release said energies to the opposite direction.
+You might ponder what are the metaphysics, what might be taking place when you transfer energies from one of the cardinal directions, feel the energies flow through your heart releasing said energies to the opposite direction.
 And what it might be to do this with all four cardinal directions as the dance involves transferring the energies of the 4 directions through one’s heart to the opposite direction, the east to the west, the south to the north and so forth until you return to your starting point, facing east.

 The directions all have specific energies, and each culture has their own interpretations.
 I was taught that

 -the East is where the sun rises, illumination, where life begins